MyEtherWallet/etherwallet/README.md

 We hope that it'll help most of us to accomplish day to day tasks without having a fully running client.

 If you can think of any other features or run into bugs, let us know.
-You can fork, open a PR, open an issue, [message kvhnuke on reddit](https://www.reddit.com/message/compose/?to=kvhnuke), [email tayvano](mailto:tayvano@gmail.com) or however else you can track us down.
+You can fork, open a PR, open an issue, [message kvhnuke on reddit](https://www.reddit.com/message/compose/?to=kvhnuke), [email tayvano](mailto:tayvano@gmail.com) or [in any of these ways](https://www.myetherwallet.com/#contact).

 ### Developing